What is the term for heat transfer that occurs between closely packed molecules?

 Study for the RSI Phase 5 Test with our comprehensive quiz.
 Utilize flashcards, detailed multiple-choice questions, and gain insights with explanatory hints to get exam-ready!

-In contrast, convection involves the movement of fluid (liquid or gas) that carries heat with it, while radiation refers to heat transfer through electromagnetic waves, which does not require a medium.
-Diffusion, on the other hand, describes the movement of particles from an area of high concentration to an area of low concentration and is not specifically related to heat transfer.
-Thus, conduction is the appropriate term for heat transfer through tightly packed molecules.
+In contrast, convection refers to heat transfer through fluid movement, where warmer regions of a fluid rise and cooler areas sink, creating a current.
+Radiation involves the transfer of heat through electromagnetic waves, which does not require a medium to propagate, such as the heat from the sun reaching the Earth.
+Diffusion relates to the movement of particles from an area of high concentration to an area of low concentration and does not specifically pertain to heat transfer.
+Thus, conduction is correctly identified as the appropriate term for heat transfer between closely packed molecules.

 Subscribe